mlabs-haskell/hydra-auction/doc/spec.md

   | BiddingStarted ApprovedBiddersHash
 ```

-When the seller fixes the list of approved bidders, the corresponding hash is fixed in the L1 auction state, to allow the detection of any tampering with the list on L2.
+When the seller fixes the list of approved bidders,
+the corresponding hash is fixed in the L1 auction state,
+to allow the detection of any tampering with the list on L2.

 ### Script datums

-Parametrizing all minting policies and validator scripts for the auction on the auction terms reduces the amount of information that needs to be tracked in script datums for the validators.
+The auction terms track the immutable information known at auction announcement,
+while the script datums track information that is either
+unknown at that time or can change afterwards.
+The script datums also track the voucher's currency symbol
+because parametrizing the validator scripts on it
+would result in a circular dependency.

 ```haskell
 data AuctionEscrowDatum = AuctionEscrowDatum